BetonQuest/BetonQuest/documentation/Learn-Beton/Getting-Started/Quick-Start-Tutorial.md

 It's the most basic conversation possible.
 The NPC named `Miner` upon starting the conversation will use `greeting` option, which means he will say `Hi there, traveler!`.
 Then the conversation will end, because there are no player options defined.
 Now you need to link the conversation with an NPC.
-For that you now need to create or select an other NPC.
+For that you now need to create or select another NPC.
 Then you link your conversation to the npc in the _main.yml_ file.
 Open it now.
-As you can see, the previous NPC conversation is linked to `Innkeeper` word.
-Now, add another line under the Innkeeper:
+As you can see the previous NPC conversation is linked to `Innkeeper` word.
+Now add another line under the Innkeeper:
 `'1': miner`, save the file and reload the server.
 This will link our new conversation with the NPC with the id "1".
 Now click on that NPC.